 The Joe Rogan Experience

 Rogan started a free podcast in December 2009, together with his friend and comedian Brian Redban.
 The first episode was recorded on the 24th of December with Rogan and Redban “sitting on a laptop bumping” and broadcast live weekly on Ustream.
-The podcast had been dubbed The Joe Rogan Experience by August 2010 and included in iTunes’ list of the Top 100 Podcasts, and SiriusXM Satellite Radio was taken up by 2011.
+Joe Rogan’s podcast had been dubbed The Joe Rogan Experience by August 2010 and included in iTunes’ list of the Top 100 Podcasts, and SiriusXM Satellite Radio was taken up by 2011.

 The podcast has several guests who are talking about current affairs, politics, and philosophy.
-The podcast was downloaded 11 million-plus times in January 2015.
+Joe Rogan podcast was downloaded 11 million-plus times in January 2015.
 By October of this year, 16 million times a month were downloaded to make the podcast one of the most popular free podcasts.
 On 19 May 2020, Rogan revealed he had signed an approximately $100 million multi-year licensing agreement with Spotify making it one of the biggest podcast licensing agreements.
 From 1 September 2020 to January 2021, the Joe Rogan Experience will be exclusively available for Spotify.
 YouTube will also continue to include clips from the video edition.

 Joe Rogan Net Worth:

-Joe Rogan has a net value of 100 million dollars by 2021.
+Joe Rogan has a net worth of 100 million dollars by 2021.
 He’s now widely recognized podcast The Joe Rogan Experience is one of his latest network drivers.
 In this section, Rogan will interview various individuals with various areas of expertise.
 Joe Rogan could gain affiliate links and approvals that pay him handsomely via his podcast.